ReflectCode/Calculator-App/readme.md

 ## Dev Notes
-* `RC_btn_default_???.imageset` are used as a default background when no image is provided in Android project
+* `RC_btn_default.imageset` are used as a default background when no image is provided in Android project
 * .xml layout controls used - Linear layout, Buttons and TextView

-Details of classes ported -
+### Details of classes ported -
 | Class | Members |
 |-------|---------|
 | AppCompatActivity | onCreate(), OnClickListenerm(), findViewById() |